Dark energy from the gas of wormholes: Introduction

-The paper is organized as follows.
-In Sec.
-2 we present the construction of the generating functional with virtual wormholes taken into account.
-In Sec.
-3 we investigate properties of the two-point Green function.
-We show that the presence of the gas of virtual wormholes can be described by the topological bias \cite{KS09} exactly as it happens in the presence of actual wormholes \cite{KS07,KS10}.
-We demonstrate that the mean value for the bias defines the cutoff function in the space of modes.
-In Sec.
-4 we explicitly demonstrate that for a particular set of wormholes the bias defines not more than the projection operator on the subspace of functions obeying to the proper boundary conditions at wormhole throats.
+To achieve our aim we, in section II, present the construction of the generating functional in quantum field theory.
+The main idea is that the partition function includes the sum over field configurations and the sum over topologies.
+Where the sum over topologies is the sum over virtual wormholes described above.
+Such an approach gives a rather good leading approximation for calculation of the partition function and corresponds to the standard methods (e.g., Ritza method, etc.).
+In section III we investigate properties of the two-point Green function.
+We show that the presence of the gas of virtual wormholes can be described by the topological bias exactly as it happens in the presence of actual wormholes \cite {KS07,KS10}.
+For limiting topologies when the density of virtual wormholes becomes infinite the Green function shows a good ultraviolet behavior which means that there exists a class of such systems when quantum field theories are free of divergencies.
+We demonstrate how the sum over topologies defines the mean value for the bias which takes the sense of a cutoff function in the space of modes.
+In section IV we explicitly demonstrate that for a particular set of virtual wormholes the bias defines not more than the projection operator on the subspace of functions obeying to the proper boundary conditions at wormhole throats.
 The projective nature of the bias means that wormholes merely cut some portion of degrees of freedom (modes).
 Phenomenologically it means that wormholes can be described by the presence of ghost fields which compensate the extra (cut by wormholes) modes.
-In Sec.
-5 we show how the cutoff expresses via some dynamic parameters of wormholes.
+In section V we show how the cutoff expresses via some dynamic parameters of wormholes.
 The exact definition of such parameters we leave for the future investigation.
-In Sec.
-6 we demonstrate that wormholes lead to a finite (of the planckian order) value of $\left\langle T_{\mu \nu }\right\rangle $ which requires considering the contribution from the smaller and smaller wormholes with divergent density $n\rightarrow \infty $.
-In Sec.
-7 we define the renormalization of the gravitational constant which leads to a reduction of the observed value of $\Lambda $.
-Recall that inflationary scenarios require $\sqrt{\Lambda /3}=H_{inf} \sim 10^{-5}\sim \Delta T/T$ which in our approach means that $\gamma \sim 10^{-10}\gamma _{0}$, where $\gamma _{0}$ is the naked gravitational constant.
-In Sec.
-8 we consider actual wormholes and show that they produce a negative contribution to the cosmological constant.
-Thus, the creation of wormholes during the inflationary stage leads to a partial decay of the initial cosmological constant.
-In Sec.9 we repeat basic results an discuss some perspectives.
+In section VI we consider the origin of the cosmological constant.
+We demonstrate that the cosmological constant is determined by the contribution of the energy density of zero-point fluctuations and by the contribution of virtual wormholes to the mean curvature.
+We estimate contribution of virtual wormholes to the mean curvature and show also that wormholes lead to a finite (of the planckian order) value of $\left\langle T_{\mu \nu }\right\rangle $ which requires considering the contribution from the smaller and smaller wormholes with divergent density $n\rightarrow \infty $.
+We also present arguments of why in the absence of external classical fields the total value of the cosmological constant is exactly zero, while it acquires a non-vanishing value due to vacuum polarization effects (i.e., due to an additional distribution of virtual wormholes) in external fields.
+We also speculate on the possibility of the formation of actual wormholes and in section VII estimate their contribution to the dark energy.
+Finally in section VIII we repeat basic results an discuss some perspectives.